 At the intersection of SR395 and SR108, the river moves over to the other side of SR395 and becomes wider.
 The landscape at the beginning of SR108 is gorgeous.
-I had just remarked to my husband that this would be the perfect spot for a picnic when we saw that a car was pulled up at the side, and a lady was making sandwiches for herself and her husband.
+I was just thinking that this would be the perfect spot for a picnic, when I saw that a car was pulled up at the side, and a lady was making sandwiches for herself and her companion!
 They were kind enough to share some cheese with us, and we enjoyed the view and the cheese.

 Sonora Pass Road

 Further down Sonora Pass Road, we came upon some of the best color we saw on our trip, at Leavitt Meadows.
-Bright yellows, golds and oranges stretched out before us on either side of the road, which was lined with grove upon grove of beautiful aspen.
+Bright yellows, golds and oranges stretched out before us on either side of the road.
+The road is lined with grove upon grove of beautiful aspen.

 Conway Summit, SR395